emanderson811/demogh/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

+# Collection Information

+This is a collection of digital objects related to Iowa agricultural history.

+{% include feature/image.html objectid="isuagdemo_009" width="75" %}

 ## About the Collection

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: